-Simply put, venture capital is private or institutional investments made into early stage businesses that are believed to have long-term growth potential.
+Simply put, venture capital is private or institutional investments made into early-stage businesses (startups) that are believed to have long-term growth potential.
 It is high risk high reward investing, where the investors generally finances or invests in a business in exchange for an equity stake in the business.

 The people who invest are called Venture Capitalists (VCs) and they seek out businesses to fund looking to achieve a favourable return on their investments.